 5. Content Marketing and Thought Leadership

-Content marketing builds organic reach and trust over time.
-High-quality content positions your brand as an authority and attracts qualified leads, though it typically compounds over months rather than weeks.4
+Content builds organic reach and trust over time.
+High-quality content positions your brand as an authority and attracts qualified leads, though it typically compounds over months rather than weeks5.

 How to implement content marketing

-- Create content pillars and clusters that answer search intent and establish topical authority.
+- Create content pillars and topic clusters that answer search intent and establish topical authority.

 - Repurpose research into blog posts, webinars, infographics, and social snippets.